Kefkius/txsc/DESIGN.md

 - `source_visitor`: A class that can transform source into instructions.
 - `target_visitor`: A class that can transform instructions into source.
+- `supports_symbol_table`: Whether or not the language supports symbols.

 If a language has a `source_visitor`, it can process input.
 If it has a `target_visitor`, it can process instructions and output source.
 If a language has neither of these attributes,